FAPLZ/AIV-files-for-Stronghold-Crusader/README_ENG.md

 If you want to use the original AIV files, then take the original AIV files and add these to the AIV folder.

 Here you can also download backup files for the original AIV files.

+It is possible to download the AIV files as a compressed 7-Zip file or each separately.